 Think about how much history was changed, just by one king telling a few men of his region: we shun you because you married outside of your race.

-And so, while you are creating your world, think about the geography it has, the weather patterns, and how hose things effected the people who live there.
+And so, while you are creating your world, think about the geography it has, the weather patterns, and how those things affected the people who live there.
 How does prejudices, bullies, wars, and bigotry cause people to flee their homes and seek refuge elsewhere?
 How did this move change the regions they passed through?

 How does each culture evolve as it encounters each other culture?